dcorns/slideshow/README.md

                     Then currentslide is decremented and afterwards tested for less than zero and if so replaced with nextslide value, slidechange flag is set and slideseconds, transitionstepcount are set to zero.

+            183 transitions()
+                transitionoffset is the ratio of the required steps for a transition to complete to the number of transition frames.
+                The transitionstepcount is checked for the value of one to reset any variable trackers for a given transition that require it at the start of transitions